Fibre bundle framework for unitary quantum fault tolerance: Example II: Toric codes and string operators

 We can determine what logical gates the colored braid group generators correspond to using the standard approach to analyzing the toric code (as per \cite{Kitaev1} or \cite{Dennis}): Swapping two defects of the same type (``half braiding'') does not change the encoded state unless the combination of the two paths forms a loop enclosing another defect.
 Moving one defect around another (``full braiding'') produces a global phase of $-1$ iff the two defects are of different types (one primal and one dual).
 Therefore full-braiding generators do not produce any non-trivial logical gate.
 On the other hand, moving a defect around a homotopically non-trivial loop of $T_g$ performs a logical Pauli operator on the appropriate logical qubit of the code.
 If the code $\Ctoricfix$ contains just one type of defect (e.g., primal), we can only perform logical Pauli operators of one type (e.g., only logical $X$'s).
 If $\Ctoricfix$ contains both primal and dual defects, the monodromy group is isomorphic to the full Pauli group on the logical qubits.
 Adding extra defects does not help us do more logical gates.

-While in the case of the toric code, the monodromy group is quite simple, you should remember that it is supposed to be an example and a model for more complicated topological codes.
-If we use a similar construction for a model with non-Abelian anyons, moving defects around each other will perform non-trivial logical gates, even potentially a universal set of gates.
+While in the case of the toric code, the monodromy group is quite simple, recall that the toric code is just an example and a model for more complicated topological codes.
+In Section~\ref{sec:otheranyons}, we show how to apply the same construction to models with non-Abelian anyons, in which moving defects around each other will perform non-trivial logical gates, even potentially a universal set of gates.